A. Gary Anderson

 CA construction workers / unsplash.com

-Worker Supply Remains Primary Obstacle To CA Job Growth
+Worker Supply Remains Top Obstacle to Job Growth

 California added 42,900 nonfarm jobs in May, per UCR School of Business and Beacon Economics, showing steady labor market growth.